Grand Rounds speaker series

 This speaker series showcases leading experts in conversation on groundbreaking and cutting-edge research, innovations in health care, the role of technology to care for communities at scale and more.

-Conversations on the future of medicine
+Conversations on the future of health

 ASU Health Grand Rounds was designed to offer a platform for interprofessional